Nepal Food Guide

 Be cautious with raw salads and uncooked vegetables

-Raw vegetables and salads may be washed in contaminated water.
-Stick to cooked vegetables in restaurants unless from high-end establishments with proper food handling.
-Peel fruits yourself when possible.
+Raw vegetables and salads may have been rinsed in contaminated water.
+Stick to cooked vegetables unless the restaurant is a high-end place with proper food handling.
+Peel fruit yourself when you can.

 Ensure dairy is pasteurized

-Unpasteurized milk and dairy products can carry bacteria.
-Stick to pasteurized dairy from reputable stores.
-Be especially cautious with homemade curd (dahi) from unknown sources.
-Yak butter tea in mountain regions is generally safe due to boiling.
+Unpasteurized milk and dairy can carry bacteria.
+Buy pasteurized dairy from reputable stores, and be careful with homemade curd (dahi) from sources you do not know.
+Yak butter tea in the mountains is usually safe because it is boiled.

 Dietary Options